Keystore

 Importing as Environment Variables

-In the pipeline configuration, reference the KeyStore file via the imports field to automatically inject it as environment variables:
+In the pipeline configuration, reference the Keystore file via the imports field to automatically inject it as environment variables:

 # .cnb.yml